-Last week the Shot@Life team welcomed advocates to Washington, D.C. for our first in-person Summit since the start of the COVID-19 pandemic.
-Nearly 100 advocates attended and had the opportunity to reunite with fellow advocates, hear from global health experts, and meet with members of Congress on Capitol Hill, spreading the message that we need lifesaving #VaccinesForAll.
+Last week, nearly 100 Champions came to D.C. to hear from global health experts and meet with members of Congress on Capitol Hill, spreading the message that we need lifesaving #VaccinesForAll.

 This year’s Summit included advocates from 34 states who met with more than 140 congressional offices and shared why we need increased funding for global immunization programs.
 According to our feedback form, 89% of Shot@Life advocates reported having positive interactions with congressional staff, and 82% of offices seemed receptive to requests for funding global vaccine programs in the 2024 budget.